smartdevicelink/sdl_hmi_integration_guidelines/docs/BasicCommunication/PolicyUpdate/index.md

    a.
 The triggers for checking the cert expiration status are:
    ignition on
    TLS handshake
-   b. in case module's certificate in policies is expired or invalid, the TLS handshake will fail.
    * New application (that is, not-yet existing in local PT) registration
-   * PoliciesManager must check the stored status of PTUpdate upon every Ign_On and in case the status is **UPDATE_NEEDED** PoliciesManager must initiate the PTUpdate sequence right after the first app registers on SDL
+   * In case the status of PTU is **UPDATE_NEEDED** due to failed retry stratery at previous ignition cycle
 3. Parameters values origin:
    * ``file`` - is the path to the Snapshot of local PolicyTable (Snapshot PT final destination is Policies Server)
    * ``timeout`` - value taken from ``"timeout_after_x_seconds"`` field of local PT